Revitalizing Language Through Education

 Apps like one from FirstVoices that provides keyboards for youth to text and tweet in their own languages help youth make their native language a more integrated part of their lives.
 This, combined with integrated immersion and in-class resources that blend traditional instruction with digital supports, can be very effective in increasing interest and engagement in language learning among all students.

 Our team has been working with communities from coast-to-coast this past year on the creation of in-class resources for language and culture education, including the development of content to support Mi’kmaq, Cree (multiple dialects), Oji-Cree and Ojibwe.
 Included below are two examples of lessons that showcase vocabulary and language learning for middle school students.
 The voices reflected in these pieces are recorded and shared by community Elders and Knowledge Keepers who were interested in building language skills in the schools.
-The first example was created in collaboration with Webequie First Nation to teach middle school students basic animal names in Oji-Cree through a storytelling model.
+One example was created in collaboration with Webequie First Nation to teach middle school students basic animal names in Oji-Cree through a storytelling model.
 This approach is more interesting and engaging than simply memorizing the terms through traditional vocabulary models.

 Governments are also finally starting to invest in language education and preservation, and have committed new funds to specific initiatives.
 Just recently, the Alberta government announced a new $665K grant to provide K-12 students throughout the Province with instructors and resources to revitalize and strengthen language learning.
 Earlier this year, the Federal government pledged $89.9 million over the next three years to preserve, protect, and revitalize Indigenous languages and cultures.
 These investments fund programs like the Aboriginal Languages Initiative, a grant designed to fund community language learning resources and programs to revitalize local languages in the community and promote language learning at all levels.